About ABOMA

 • ABOMA Directors serve as Management Trustees of the SEIU Local 1 Health, Pension and Training Funds.

-• Contract covering parking garage employees in residential buildings.
+• Five year contract – covering parking garage employees in residential buildings.

-All ABOMA labor agreements contain a “no-cost” grievance procedure that can be used by our members to resolve some labor issues.
+All ABOMA labor agreements contain a “no-cost” grievance procedure that can be use by our members to resolve some labor issues.

 Several specific management tools are available through ABOMA.